 FOR FURTHER INFORMATION:

-Barnabas International has an excellent article called "Caring for Missionaries on Home Assignment," which can be accessed by clicking on the Member Care Basics tab on their Member Care Downloads page.
+Barnabas International has an excellent article entitled "Caring for Missionaries on Home Assignment," which can be accessed by clicking on the Member Care Basics tab on their Member Care Downloads page.
 It breaks down care tasks into what can be done before missionaries return, while they are in their passport country, and before they return to their country of service, and then goes on to address specific needs missionaries may have and special situations to be aware of, like multicultural families and missionaries who serve in creative access countries.

-You can also find good blog posts at the links below:
+You can also find helpful blog posts at the links below: